Sagelt/beyond/text/thief/thief.md

 #### ( ) Retribution

-When you are dealth damage in melee you may apply a dose of any applied poison to your attacker.
+When you are dealt damage in melee you may apply a dose of any applied poison to your attacker.

 #### ( ) Iron Stomach